JarWings/DES207-DES502_Git/README.txt

 --Michael
 ver.0.1.8
 Added title screen to the main menu, and the first implementation of the dialogue system.
 Replaced menu book art with copyright free version until final art is implemented.

+03/03/24
+--Michael
+ver.0.1.9
+Added students that can be rescued with a ui counter, added dialogue triggers, fixed healthbar not aligning correctly, fixed title screen only displaying when the game is first loaded, fixed bug with reflections.